OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 3-tuple and it has float or int entries.
 If the value is acceptable, then we just return it.
 We don't need to do it in this case, but in other custom traits, we could convert the value before returning it.
-If the value is not acceptable, then we call the error function, which will generate an exception.
+If the value is not acceptable, then we call the error function, which will raise an exception.

 That's all of the source code required to make our coordinates variable